grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # it's recommended to use rejoin.
 If -memberlist.join points to dynamic service
 # that resolves to all gossiping nodes (eg. Kubernetes headless service), then
 # rejoin is not needed.
-# CLI flag: -memberlist.rejoin-interval
+# CLI flag: -<prefix>.memberlist.rejoin-interval
 [rejoin_interval: <duration> | default = 0s]

 # (advanced) How long to keep LEFT ingesters in the ring.
-# CLI flag: -memberlist.left-ingesters-timeout
+# CLI flag: -<prefix>.memberlist.left-ingesters-timeout
 [left_ingesters_timeout: <duration> | default = 5m]

 # (advanced) Timeout for leaving memberlist cluster.
-# CLI flag: -memberlist.leave-timeout
+# CLI flag: -<prefix>.memberlist.leave-timeout
 [leave_timeout: <duration> | default = 20s]

 # (advanced) Timeout for broadcasting all remaining locally-generated updates to